 - The developers of Gun made recordings of real life versions of each gun in the game, specifically to avert this.

 - Partially averted in Mafia II; during a scene from the mission "The Buzzsaw", the player fires an MG-42 light machine gun.
 The protagonist's best friend then shouts "Stop shooting that fucking gun, I'm going deaf over here!".
 Though minutes later he shows no signs of hearing loss, as would befit someone less then ten feet from the business end of such a weapon.

-- It is customary for the sound volume of individual shots to be inversely proportional to rate of fire.
+- It is customary for the sound volume of individual shots to be inversely proportional to rate of fire (much as the amount of damage per bullet varies as well).
 A minigun tends to sound like "prrrrrrrrrr" (see the one in Unreal Tournament) while a pistol goes "BANG BANG".

 - They originally tried using the workaround of recording actual firearm noise for Ĉon Flux, but it ultimately wasn't used due to Executive Meddling.
 The funny thing is that the foley effects they went with actually made less of a racket.
 In this case it kinda works, though, since the guns are all futuristic models.

 - Averted in Archer, in which several characters suffer some degree of hearing loss, temporary and/or permanent, due to explosions or gunfire.
 Sterling Archer in particular suffers from ongoing tinnitus.

 - The Cleveland Show: The trope is averted in the episode Til Deaf, where Lester accidentally fires his shotgun near Cleveland while trying to shoot a deer.
 This resulted in Cleveland losing his hearing for one week, hearing only ringing in the ears and having to shout.